An Introduction to SNGs

 Ultra Turbo vs. Turbo vs. Normal

 The speed of the sit n go that you are playing will determine how long any given event is likely to last.
 A normal speed full ring sit and go could easily take an hour or more, whereas ultra turbo events could be done in 15 minutes or even less.
-As you may have realized, the faster paced games are going to involved less poker "instinctual" skill and more mathematical skills.
+As you may have realized, the faster paced games are going to involve less poker "instinctual" skill and more mathematical skills.
 The reason for this is that the quick pace of the events will force players to make decisions that often times come down to either folding or shoving.

 When you are playing poker this way, it should be understood that you are going to have a lot of variance.
 If your primary intent is to have the most fun possible while getting the most bang for your buck, anything but turbo sit and gos will be in your best interest.
 Not only are you likely to become frustrated when you bust in just a few minutes, but you won't truly get to play the game to the point where you really need to think.